jocoly/DiscordAISandbox/README.md

 # Discord AI Sandbox

-## A Discord interface for some of Huggingface's most popular AI media models
+## A Discord interface for 17 of Huggingface's most popular AI media models

 There are 18 supported commands; a full list of the incorporated Huggingface models is at the bottom of this page.